How to arrange a trip to Marrakech

 How long to stay in Marrakech?

 The most interesting attractions in Marrakech are all within walkable distance from Jemaa el Fna Square.
-Starting early in the morning, it’s possible to enjoy most of them in only a day, but the best option is to split the tour in 2 days without rushing.
+Starting early in the morning, it’s possible to enjoy most of them in only a day, but the best option is to split the tour into 2 days without rushing.
 Our favourite attractions are Jemaa el Fna, a real open theatre, chaotic, dusty, noisy and charming at once, and the Madrasa Ben Youssef, one of the largest Koranic school in the whole Maghreb, all adorned with carved wood, marble and fantastic decorations.

 3 days or more in Marrakech